-The long synonyms for these properties that Perl supports (such as \p{Letter}) are not supported by PCRE, nor is it permitted to prefix any of these properties with "Is".
+The long synonyms for property names that Perl supports (such as $p{Letter}$) are not supported by PCRE, nor is it permitted to prefix any of these properties with "Is".

 No character that is in the Unicode table has the Cn (unassigned) property.
 Instead, this property is assumed for any code point that is not in the Unicode table.